Brief: This tutorial shows you how to install Arch Linux in easy-to-follow steps.

 Do note that in some cases, you may not be able to boot from live USB with secure boot enabled.
 If that’s the case with you, disable the secure boot first.

 Once you have created a live USB for Arch Linux, shut down your PC.
 Plugin your USB and boot your system.
 While booting keep pressing F2, F10 or F12 key (depending upon your system) to go into boot settings.

 Select Boot Arch Linux (x86_64).
-After various checks, Arch Linux will boot to login prompt with root user.
+After various checks, Arch Linux will boot to the login prompt with the root user.